How to prevent bias in your AI-generated content

-- Biased algorithms: Algorithms used to train and deploy AI models can introduce bias, such as facial recognition algorithms that are biased against people of colour due to a lack of representative data.
+- Biased algorithms: Algorithms used to train and deploy AI models can introduce bias, such as facial recognition algorithms that are biased against people of color due to a lack of representative data.

-- Lack of accountability: Without proper oversight and review, biased AI models may be deployed without anyone realising the potential for harm.”
+- Lack of accountability: Without proper oversight and review, biased AI models may be deployed without anyone realizing the potential for harm.”

 How can you prevent bias in AI?